+anisation and Cognition

-Title Practical training: Conflict Management
+Practical training: Conflict Management

-Period 2
+2

-Code PSY4124
+PSY4124

-ECTS credits -
+-

-Organisational unit Work and Social Psychology
+Work and Social Psychology

-Coordinator Herco Fonteijn
+Herco Fonteijn

-Descriptions In this training students will become familiarised with various issues in conflict management and negotiation.
-The practical training consists of exercises that confront students with organisational conflicts and provide experience with methods for resolving them.
+In this course students will become familiarised with various complementary theoretical and empirical studies on conflict management and negotiation.
+Consequently, this practical training course consists of exercises that confront students with organisational conflicts and provide experience with methods for resolving them.
 Through several role-playing exercises students will be given opportunities to: examine ways of managing task-related conflict; to heighten awareness of personal responses when other people's motives are in question; to experience how personal attitudes can obstruct the negotiation process and uncover deeper issues beneath surface facts; and to recognise and avoid unproductive communicative behaviour.

-Goals Knowledge of: Conflict management and negotiation techniques and skills in applying them.
+Knowledge of: Conflict management and negotiation techniques and skills in applying them.

-Instruction language EN
+EN

-Prerequisites

-Recommended literature

-Teaching methods Assignment(s) Presentation(s) Work in subgroups
+Assignment(s) Presentation(s) Work in subgroups

-Assessment methods Attendance
+Attendance

-Key words conflict management, negotiation, role playing
+conflict management, negotiation, role playing

 Title Human Performance

 Period 2

 Code PSY4024

 ECTS credits 5

-Organisational unit Work and Organizational Psychology
+Organisational unit Work and Organisational Psychology

-Coordinator Tobias Otto, Robert van Doorn
+Coordinator Robert van Doorn

 Descriptions This course focuses on the factors that affect how employees perform in their work environment.
 Students will study topics belonging to three related themes.
 The first theme covers effort regulation, motivation and includes the setting and achievement of goals as the influential aspects of performance motivation.
 The second theme concerns the often neglected difference between static and dynamic performance and the effect of potential and actual interruptions on the work flow.
-The third theme covers citizenships and counterproductive behaviour in the workplace, and the construct climate.
+The third theme covers deviant behaviour in the workplace, and the construct climate.
 Students will develop an understanding of these three themes with a focus on the underlying models and theories, and the employed methodologies and measurement instruments.
-Knowledge of: Motivation, self-efficacy, social cognitive theory, goal setting theory, effort, mental resources, resource models, self-regulation of emotion

-and effort allocation, static and dynamic performance, interruptions repeated measures approach, general mental ability, personality, helpful and counterproductive intentions and behaviour, psychological and organizational climate, person-centered and multilevel constructs and analysis.
+Goals Acquire knowledge of: Motivation, self-efficacy, social cognitive theory, goal setting theory, effort, mental resources, resource models, self-regulation of emotion and effort allocation, static and dynamic performance, interruptions repeated measures approach, general mental ability, personality, deviant intentions and behaviour, psychological and organisational climate, person-centered and multilevel constructs.

 Instruction language EN

 Prerequisites

-Recommended literature Journal articles, book chapters.
+Recommended literature Journal articles, book chapters

 Teaching methods Lecture(s) Paper(s) PBL Research Skills

-Assessment methods Attendance Written exam
+Assessment methods Written exam

-Key words motivation, goal setting, effort regulation, dynamic performance, interruptions, counterproductive work behaviour, organizational citizenship behaviour, climate
+Key words Motivation, goal setting, effort regulation, dynamic performance, Interruptions, deviant behavior, climate

-Practical training with PSY4024 Human Performance
+Practical training with PSY4024 Human Performance = PSY4125 Practical training; Data analyse